 1. Relaxin Hormone:

 You body releases relaxin, a major hormone during pregnancy.
 It causes relaxation by softening all your joints and muscles.
 It is released in significant amounts to prepare your body for delivery.
-It softens the pelvic joints, so that your baby can easily pass through the birth canal at the time of labor.
-However, the hormone increases your sensitivity to trauma which can result in hip pain.
+It softens the pelvic joints,

 There are two sciatic nerves in the body.
 Both originate from the lower back region and connect to feet.
 When your bulging uterus exerts pressure on these nerves, it can lead to numbness, pain and a tingling sensation in the hips, thighs and buttocks.
 As you near your due date, the baby changes position, and you may feel less discomfort.
 Although sciatica is a common sign of pregnancy, you should inform your doctor as it may occur due to other serious causes.

 3. Round Ligament Pain:

 It is characterized by a throbbing pain in the hip, groin, and abdominal area.
 The pain increases with any changes or movements in the baby’s position.

 4. Transient Osteoporosis: